chanwcom/slp_lab/tips/kisti_gpu_how_to.md

 ssh neuron
 ```

+### 💡  Tip: Datamover server
+ - The CPU limit in the login server is 2 hours.
+Therefore, when you copy data, please use the datamover server.
+   The following is an example:

 ### 💡  Tip: Passwordless Login (SSH Keys)

 Passwordless login via public keys is disabled on the KISTI cluster.